TenNga/Pin-Park-Idea/README.md

 An application to help find a parking spot on the street with the help of other drivers just like you.

+## MVP:
+- User will be able to signup / signin
+- User will be able to view any pin
+- User will be able to remove/ add if current location matches the pin location.

 ## Design:

 ### Wireframe: